xpack-dev-tools/ms-spawn-issue/README.md

 ## Source files

-Both tests are based on the same source code (`projects/spawn/spawn.c`), first compiled to forward the environment to the child process, then compiled to pass a NULL pointer as environment, which is a shortcut to inherit the entire environment.
+Both tests are based on the same source code (`sources/spawn/spawn.c`), first compiled to forward the environment to the child process, then compiled to pass a NULL pointer as environment, which is a shortcut to inherit the entire environment.

-The `spawn-env.exe` and `spawn-null.exe` binaries were compiled with Visual Studio 2022 on a Windows 11 machine (the VS solution and the project files are included).
+The `spawn-env.exe` and `spawn-null.exe` binaries were compiled with Visual Studio 2022 on a Windows 11 machine, but with Platform Tools v142 and the Windows 10 SDK, so the build should also be possible with Visual Studio 2019 on Windows 10.

+The VS solution (`sources/projects.sln`) and the project files are included.

 ## Conclusion